microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 For each scenario, discuss:

-1. What problem we heard from the customer
+1. What problem statement was discussed

 2. How we propose to solve the problem (there may be several proposals)